University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 In the above steps, this has been exactly the same as clicking through directories in our familiar folder interface that we're all familiar with.
 Now we know how to navigate folders using `bash` instead of the GUI point and click file manager.
-This is an essential skill when logged into a High Performance Computer (HPC) or a Virtual Machine (VM) as the vast majority of these run using Linux.
+This is an essential skill when logged into a High Performance Computer (HPC) or a Virtual Machine (VM) as the vast majority of these run using Linux without a graphical user interface.

 ### Important